About the Campaign

 Hypermobility Spectrum Disorders varies to EDS, but has a huge degree of overlap in symptoms and issues (most notably, hypermobile joints).
 How much these joints over extend will vary from patient to patient, as hypermobility is on a spectrum.
 Read about the differences in EDS and HSD here.
 Many patients use aids (crutches, walkers, wheelchairs) while others do not need to.
 You can read more about EDS and HSD criteria here.

-Some people are double jointed without it causing any issues or pain at all.
-When it causes pain and is the result of faulty collagen, the patient is likely to have either EDS or HSD.
+A large portion of the general public are double jointed without it causing any issues or pain at all.
+You may also purposely acquire hypermobility in order to be more flexible, such as with yoga.
+When it causes pain and is the result of faulty collagen, the patient is likely to have either EDS or HSD/ a connective tissue disorder.

-In some cases life-saving or life-altering surgery is required -Chiari malformation and Craniocervical Instability (CCI) are two such problems that may require invasive surgery.
-In the near future you can read about some of these cases in the personal stories part of our site (more coming soon!).
+In some instances, life-saving or life-altering surgery is required -Chiari malformation and Craniocervical Instability (CCI) are two such problems that may require invasive surgery.

 So what's the issue in Ireland?

 Early diagnosis and intervention is fundamental in limiting the possible longterm affects.
 Prolonging basic treatment can, and has, lead to people with EDS/ HSD becoming very de-conditioned.
 Those who have late diagnoses and years of no medical intervention may struggle to work, function socially and at home and sometimes cannot walk very far unaided.